When Love Takes Over

-"When Love Takes Over" is a song by French record producer David Guetta with vocals by American singer Kelly Rowland, from Guetta's fourth studio album, One Love.
+"When Love Takes Over" is a song by French DJ and record producer David Guetta featuring vocals by American singer Kelly Rowland, from Guetta's fourth studio album, One Love (2009).
 It was released as the lead single from the album on 21 April 2009 by Virgin Records (EMI France).
 The song was conceived when Guetta played the instrumental version during one of his DJ sets in summer 2008; American recording artist Kelly Rowland, who fell in love with the track, convinced Guetta to allow her to take it so that she could write and record vocals for it.
 It was co-written by Nervo.

-According to Rowland, the song inspired her to pursue a more dance-oriented sound for her album Here I Am (2011), while Guetta noted "When Love Takes Over" for providing the framework for his future musical explorations and inspiring him to experiment with more urban sounds.
+According to Rowland, the song inspired her to pursue a more dance-oriented sound for her album Here I Am (2011), while Guetta credited "When Love Takes Over" for providing the framework for his future musical explorations and inspiring him to experiment with more urban sounds.
 Guetta and Frédéric Riesterer produced the song with piano riffs and a melodic backing track.
-Veronica Ferraro mixed the song, focussing primarily on giving Rowland's vocals a magical and inspiring tone.
-Critics would later state that Rowland's vocals on "When Love Takes Over" helped to establish herself as a solo vocalist.
-The song's lyrics carry a message of the euphoria one feels when in love with a significant other, while the production bears some similarities to Coldplay's 2002 hit single "Clocks."
+Veronica Ferraro mixed the song, focusing primarily on giving Rowland's vocals a magical and inspiring tone.
+Critics would later state that Rowland's vocals on "When Love Takes Over" helped to further establish the singer as a soloist.
+The song's lyrics carry a message of the euphoria one feels when in love with a significant other, while the production bears some similarities to Coldplay's 2002 hit single "Clocks".